-Each university of applied sciences determines the selection methods to be used for each degree programme and allocates the number of places to each selection method.
+Each university of applied sciences determines the selection methods to be used for each degree programme.

 Eligibility to apply for Bachelor's degree